 Doomerism is actually a term used to describe people reacting correctly to an insane situation.
 Calling them doomed for reacting correctly is actually quite comical when you think about it

-Plastic-Caramel3714 | 9 hours ago
+Plastic-Caramel3714 | a month ago

 Yeah well, telling them that there’s still time to change course and do things differently didn’t really work either.

-HealthyBits | 9 hours ago
+HealthyBits | a month ago

 Exactly.
 Urgency doesn’t work, advocacy neither.